Contents

 Cerebrovascular accidents, peripheral motor neuropathies, neurogenic bladder, and diaphragmatic paralysis have been associated with zoster.
 Herpes zoster encephalitis usually appears in the first 2 weeks after the onset of lesions and it has a 10%-20% mortality rate.
 Lesions may also be at risk for bacterial superinfection.
 In extreme cases, necrotizing fasciitis may occur.
 In the mouth, complications include periodontal inflammation, osteonecrosis, and loss of teeth.

 Immunocompromised patient considerations: Immunocompromised patients have a higher risk of disseminated zoster.
 In patients with HIV and AIDS, multidermatomal, necrotic, or recurrent zoster may occur.
 Persistent ulcers and chronic hyperkeratotic zoster are further manifestations.
 A strong association of herpes zoster multiplex with underlying malignancy (especially lymphoma) was reported in one retrospective study.
-Osteonecrosis and associated loss of teeth are reported to occur more frequently in HIV-positive individuals.
+Osteonecrosis and associated loss of teeth are reported to occur more frequently in HIV-infected individuals.

 Codes